Almond milk is one of the most popular non-dairy milk alternatives but unfortunately, it can curdle.

 Just keep in mind that cold almond milk will always separate when it is added to a hot solution.
 The fix?
-Before adding almond milk to your coffee, slowly heat it so that the milk is about the same temperature as your hot coffee.
+Before adding your own almond milk to your coffee, slowly heat it so that the milk is about the same temperature as your hot coffee.
 Or, let your coffee cool a bit.

 Pay Attention To Coffee Acidity